guowenbin90/AI-TensorFlow/Coursera_Tensorflow/README.md

 - Use callback functions to interrupt training after meeting a threshold accuracy
 - Test the effect of adding convolution and MaxPooling to the neural network for classifying Fashion MNIST images on classification accuracy
 - Explain and visualize how convolution and MaxPooling aid in image classification tasks
+## Week 4
+- Reflect on the possible shortcomings of your binary classification model implementation
+- Execute image preprocessing with the Keras ImageDataGenerator functionality
+- Carry out real life image classification by leveraging a multilayer neural network for binary classification
+# 2. Convolutional Neural Networks in TensorFlow